Homeopathy in New Zealand: Organisations

 The Auckland Homeopathic Hospital, with Carl Fisher as superintendent, operated from 1858 to 1862.
 For a half-yearly report of 1859 a total of 34 patients out of 55 were claimed to have been cured.

 There are a number of training providers that teach homeopathy, and the New Zealand Qualifications Authority issues credits for homeopathy courses.

 The New Zealand Council of Homeopaths, formed in 1999, acts as a representative for the industry.
 It was formed by the amalgamation of New Zealand Homoeopathic Society, the New Zealand Institute of Classical Homeopathy and the New Zealand Accreditation Board of Natural Therapies.
 Homoeopathica a journal published by the New Zealand Homoeopathic Society.

 Autism Cure Claims

-In 2019 18 New Zealand based Homeopathic practitioners advertised CEASE therapy as a cure for autism with Dr Helen Petousis-Harris stating "CEASE therapy as a whole new level of homeopathic woo".
+In 2019 18 New Zealand based Homeopathic practitioners advertised CEASE therapy as a cure for autism with Helen Petousis-Harris stating "CEASE therapy as a whole new level of homeopathic woo".
 Autism NZ chief executive Dane Dougan "knows of CEASE therapy but had not heard of it being used much in New Zealand, which he thinks is probably a good thing" and also said "some of the unproven therapies prey on some of the most vulnerable people in society".